w3c/webrtc-encoded-transform/timestamps.md

 *The `receiveTime` field is available via the [RTCRtpContributingSource.timestamp](https://w3c.github.io/webrtc-pc/#dom-rtcrtpcontributingsource-timestamp) field.

-While these fields are not 100% equivalent to the fields in this proposal, they have the same privacy characteristics.
-Therefore, we consider that the privacy delta of this proposal is zero.
+While these fields are not 100% equivalent to the fields in this feature, they have the same privacy characteristics.
+Therefore, we consider that the privacy delta of this feature is zero.

 ## References & acknowledgements